elastic/apm/specs/agents/tracing-spans-destination.md

 **API**

 Agents SHOULD offer a public API to set this field so that users can customize the value if the generic mapping is not sufficient.
 If set to `null` or an empty value, agents MUST omit the `span.destination.service` field altogether, thus providing a way to manually disable the automatic setting/inference of this field (e.g. in order to remove a node from a service map or an external service from the dependencies table).
 A user-supplied value MUST have the highest precedence, regardless if it was set before or after the automatic setting is invoked.

 **Value**

 For all [exit spans](tracing-spans.md#exit-spans), unless the `context.destination.service.resource` field was set by the user to `null` or an empty string through API, agents MUST infer the value of this field based on properties that are set on the span.

 If no value is set to the `context.destination.service.resource` field, the logic for automatically inferring it MUST be the following:

+Q3: Though above it is says "value should be inferred from `context.service.target.*` fields", this pseudo-code does not consider service.target.
+Should this be updated to calculate from service.target?

 ```groovy
 if (context.db)